Shepard read the passage again, a faint frown creasing her face and causing the glow of the implants under her skin to become more pronounced.

 A flash of loyalty to her own designation surfaced, and she added hastily, "Not special forces good, of course.
 But good."

-"You really believe this?"
+"You really believe this is true?"
 Asa said skeptically.
-"That there is no difference between one who has exclusively trained in medicine and one whose training has been split between medicine and combat?"
+"That there is no difference between one who has exclusively trained in medicine versus one whose training has been split between medicine and combat?"

 "God, no," Shepard was quick to disagree.
 "That's not what I'm saying at all.
 Rescue jumpers are good medics, but that's all they are.
 They're not a substitute for a surgeon, for example," she caught Asa's eye and rephrased herself.
 "That is, someone who has spent their whole life studying and practicing medicine.
 But they're the ones who will keep you alive until you can get to that person."